manas-yenegure/python-mini-projects/Number Guessing Game/Hints.md

 print(f"psst, the correct answer is {answer}")
 ```

-> ⚠️ This line is intended **only for debugging**.
+> This line is intended **only for debugging**.
 Remove or comment it out before sharing the game with players.

----

-## Future Improvements

-- Add input validation
-- Add a replay option
-- Store high scores
-- Add more difficulty levels
-- Build a GUI version using Tkinter
-- Add colored terminal output